- Dr. Mike Glode"Doc"

 RN, BSN, OCN

-My name is Emily Denoncourt RN, BSN, OCN.
-I’ve been an Oncology nurse for 6 years.
-I currently have the pleasure of working with some of the finest physicians, nurses, medical assistants, technicians, and clinicians at the University of Colorado Cancer Center.
-I am a Clinical Research Supervisor within the Division of Hematology.
+I’ve been an Oncology nurse for 8 years.
+I work at the Calaway Young Cancer Center in Glenwood Springs, Colorado.
 I’m passionate about helping my oncology patients.
 I joined The EPIC Experience family because I wanted to continue to give back.
-I’ve spent my nursing career, thus far, focusing on the treatment, and I’ve come to learn the Survivorship is where the continued healing happens.
+I’ve spent much of my nursing career focused on oncology treatment.
+I’ve come to learn the Survivorship is where the continued healing happens!

 Since moving to CO in 2010, the mountains of Colorado have been my playground.
-I love trail running, rafting, and hiking.
+I love trail running, rafting, and my Berner pup Finnley.